 If you love what CloudTalk stands for but don’t see a position that suits your skills, reach out to us anyway.

 If it doesn’t feel like a match, you’ll receive an email informing you that you haven’t made it to the next round.
-We are, however, continuously building our candidate database and if there’s a new role for which you’d be a good fit, our recruiters might reach out to you in the future.
+We are, however, continuously building and managing our candidate database and if there’s a new role for which you’d be a good fit, our recruiters might reach out to you in the future.

 #2 Recruiter Interview

 A recruiter schedules a 30-min. phone call with you during which they’ll want to know more about:

 You will also have a chance to ask questions about the job, our company, or anything that interests you.
 After the phone call, the recruiter will send your profile (along with the call notes) for evaluation to the hiring manager.

 The next step is to complete a written assignment sent to you by the recruiter.
 This comes with a pre-agreed deadline.
 Assignments reflect not only your hard skills but also your ability to face a challenge and learn new things along the way.
 Do not be discouraged if you don’t know the answer to a question.
 Look it up and expand your knowledge.